RoshanCyriac/Ai-bot/README.md

 # Advanced AI Reminder Assistant

-A powerful AI assistant that helps you manage reminders and now supports general chat functionality.
+An intelligent AI-powered assistant that helps you manage reminders while also providing a seamless, ongoing chat experience.

 ## Features